adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 ## Persistently Democratic Political Party

 - do whatever party members wish
+- easier to get going than a cooperative
 - can experiment with sub-constitutions for different areas
 - can fund projects and agitate for incremental change